 Painless 30-minute treatments

-No downtimeNo recovery
+No downtime

 Non-surgical butt lift

 Sculpt chiseled abs

 Get defined thighs and upper arms

 Natural, long-lasting results

 Emsculpt Before and After*

 Emsculpt before and after images show how great this revolutionary technology works to transform your physique.
 Each patient saw a significant improvement to their body.
 Treatments help to melt away fat, sculpt and define the target muscle groups, and provide a total body change.
 As with any cosmetic procedure, results may vary. * The people in the before and after pictures are real patients who were able to achieve fantastic body transformations with Emsculpt.